How to get the best motorcycle insurance

 Those little extras

 Insurance for motorcycles should include extra cover for your leathers and crash helmet.
 Remember that not only are they essential for your safety, but they cost a lot of money too.
-Even a minor accident will mean you need to replace your safety helmet, and that could set you back over a hundred pounds for a good quality ‘Type A’ helmet.
+Even a minor accident will mean you need to replace your safety helmet, and that could set you back a hundred pounds for a good quality ‘Type A’ helmet.
 So check your insurance includes cover for your safety clothing as well as for your bike.

 Find out more from Park Insurance